The name of this Association shall be THE SOCIETY OF UNIVERSITY SURGEONS.

 The object of the Society shall be the advancement of the art and science of surgery by: (1) the encouragement of its members to pursue original investigations both in the clinic and in the laboratory; (2) the development of methods of graduate teaching of surgery with particular reference to the resident system; (3) free and informal interchange of ideas pertaining to the above subjects.

 SECTION l.
-Qualifications for membership. (a) An individual under fifty-five years of age at the time of election during the Annual Business Meeting: (i) who has occupied a faculty position in a university department of surgery and its affiliated teaching hospital, following completion of a graduated university residency training in surgery and (ii) who by their work as surgeon, teacher, and investigator gives promise of a successful career in academic surgery may be nominated for election to the Society. (b) However, individual exceptions to the above qualifications shall be made at the discretion of the Council.
+Qualifications for membership. (a) An individual under 55 years of age at the time of election during the Annual Business Meeting: (i) who has occupied a faculty position in a university department of surgery and its affiliated teaching hospital, following completion of a graduated university residency training in surgery and (ii) who by their work as surgeon, teacher, and investigator gives promise of a successful career in academic surgery may be nominated for election to the Society. (b) However, individual exceptions to the above qualifications shall be made at the discretion of the Council.

 SECTION 2.
-Procedure for nomination. (a) An application form shall be filed in the Administration Office at least 6 weeks before the date of the Membership Committee meeting.; (b) The application form must be accompanied by letters from the nominators (two (2) SUS member sponsors) and from the chairperson of the department from which the candidate derives their appointment.
+Procedure for nomination. (a) An application form shall be filed in the Administration Office at least 6 weeks before the date of the Membership Committee meeting; (b) The application form must be accompanied by letters from the nominators (two (2) SUS member sponsors) and from the Chair of the department from which the candidate derives their appointment.
 These letters should describe fully the past and present activities of the candidate as they may bear on his/her future promise as a University Surgeon; (c) At least 3 weeks before the meeting of the Membership Committee (2002), information will be distributed to the membership of the Society concerning all of the nominees.
 Confidential letters of concern about the qualification of any nominee for membership will be used solely for the guidance of the committee and will not become part of the permanent records of the Society.

 SECTION 3.
 Procedure for recommendation.
-The chairperson of the Membership Committee will distribute complete files on the candidates to the committee 2 weeks before the meeting. (a) Committee members will score all applicants and carry out additional investigation of the candidates as appropriate and forward their scores to the Administrative Office at least one week prior to the meeting.
+The Chair of the Membership Committee will distribute complete files on the candidates to the committee 2 weeks before the meeting. (a) Committee members will score all applicants and carry out additional investigation of the candidates as appropriate and forward their scores to the Administrative Office at least one week prior to the meeting.

 SECTION 4.
 Procedure for election.
 The Society will vote by secret ballot on the candidates recommended by the Council.
 The affirmative vote of four-fifths of the members present and voting will constitute election.